First World Solutions Are Not Resolving Third World Problems

 The expansion and productivity change in maize production in Ethiopia is attributable to multiple factors.
 These include (a) increased availability of modern varieties, (b) increased commitment to enhance farmer access to and use of modern inputs through better research-extension linkages, (c) wider adaptability of the crop and modern varieties, (d) better production conditions and low production risks, and (e) growing consumption demand and market access for producers to support market-based production to absorb surplus supply. (para.
 20)

-Is this propaganda to convince nations to use their natural resources to produce low-cost food for westerners, which then creates famine when locals cannot access or afford food, so that westerners can rush in to provide aid and reassure themselves of their virtue?
+Is this propaganda to convince nations to use their natural resources to produce low-cost food for westerners, which then creates famine when locals cannot access or afford food?
+Westerners can then rush in to provide aid and reassure themselves of their virtue.
 No doubt it is a virtue to feed the hungry, but the left hand needs to know what the right hand is doing.

 Their reported poverty, measured by U.S. dollars, doesn’t necessarily define their quality of life.
-Small farms in their long-standing cultures may have plenty of leisure, rich social connections, and means of pooling resources to get thru challenging times.
+Small farmers in their long-standing cultures may have plenty of leisure time, rich social connections, and means of pooling resources to get thru challenging times.

 Here Gabre-Madhin (2007) points out that the neoliberal free trade agenda hurt rather than helped Africa.